 Coordination (ADGC) for a consistency determination of the project with the

 Alaska Power and Telephone Company, Skagway, Alaska, August 18, 1994).
-On
+On consistent with the Alaska CZMA and also with the Skagway Coastal Management

 September 6, 1994, the ADGC acknowledged AP&T's certification request.